NCI-Agency/anet/docs/User_Workflows_and_Documentation.md

 ## Workflows for Super Users

 *These workflows are the ones that will be most helpful for Super Users.
-Admins are also able to complete these workflows.
-Super Users and Admins have advanced capabilities within ANET.
-Super Users are able to manage information for their organization, and admins are able to manage information across the system.*
+Administrators are also able to complete these workflows.
+Super Users and Administrators have advanced capabilities within ANET.
+Super Users are able to manage information for their organization, and Administrators are able to manage information across the system.*

 ### Reviewing Reports